 Ford’s new 2017 Fusion Energi is designed to alleviate feelings of range anxiety by going further in every sense of the word.
 In a recent survey, we asked drivers how far they think the Fusion Energi can go on one tank and a full charge.
 They guessed 420 km.* In reality, the Fusion Energi blew right by their expectations with an estimated combined gas-plus-electric range of 982 km.
 Feeling a little less anxious yet?

 The 2017 Fusion Energi is a plug-in hybrid; that means it uses both an electric battery and a gas-powered engine.
 In normal use, you can drive the Fusion Energi in all-electric mode until the battery is depleted, at which point the gas-powered engine takes over to get you to your destination provided you’ve got gas in the tank of course.
-And given that 83% of Canadians say that fuel economy is important to them***, it’s clear that the Fusion Energi is ideal for maximizing distance travelled between fill-ups.
+And given that 83% of Canadians say that fuel efficiency is important to them***, it’s clear that the Fusion Energi is ideal for maximizing distance travelled between fill-ups.

 With changes to the hybrid powertrain software and regenerative braking, the Fusion Energi features an estimated total range of 982 km**.
 Fusion Energi’s all-electric range is 35 km, while the gas engine adds another 947 km of range (based on Government of Canada approved test methods.)

 According to Kevin Layden, Ford’s director of electrified powertrain engineering, Fusion Energi gives drivers both the freedom to go gas-free for shorter trips and the fuel efficiency of a gas engine and regenerative braking for longer trips, all at an affordable price.
 With provincial incentives also available in British Columbia, Ontario and Quebec, there’s never been a better time to get into a new Fusion Energi.